The Amazing Power of Honey as Medicine

 Wound Healer

-A 2008 study by the University of Bonn in Bonn, Germany, showed the potential for using honey as an antibacterial agent on patients with suppressed immune systems.
-Some varietals of honey, for instance, Manuka honey, have been proven to stimulate the production of monocytes that fight infections.
-If long-term research proves this, it will make Manuka Honey* a robust pharmaceutical.
+A 2008 study by the University of Bonn in Germany revealed honey’s potential as an antibacterial agent for patients with weakened immune systems.
+Combining honey with dried herbs can draw out the therapeutic properties of the plant material, creating a medicinal product for wound healing.
+Varietals like Manuka honey have shown to boost the production of infection-fighting monocytes.
+If long-term research confirms this, Manuka Honey* could become a powerful pharmaceutical.

 • Pressure wounds